2019 Turkish offensive into northeastern Syria: 31 October 2019

 The SNA shelled the village of Tal-al ward resulting in the deaths of 2 civilians and injuring an additional 5.
 Small skirmishes occurred in the western side of Tal Al-ward between forces of the SAA, SDF and SNA.
 The SAA withdrew from the villages of Temir, Zirgan and Dirbesiye following bombardment from the SNA.
 The SDF bombarded the villages of Azizia and Jamiliyyeh, which caused the 2 military vehicles of the SNA to be destroyed.
-3 people where killed and 4 injured from the shelling.
+3 people were killed and 4 injured from the shelling.

 According to pro-SDF media US reinforcements arrived at Sarin Base including 17 armored vehicles and 82 trucks.
 Nevertheless, the base was captured by Russian forces on 17 November.

 The SDF began a counter-offensive around Tall Tamr.

 November 2019 Syria bombings: On 2 November, a car bomb attack killed at least 13 civilians in Tell Abyad, 2 weeks after its capture from SDF.
 Turkey and SNA accused the SDF as responsible for the attack.
 The SDF responded in a press statement stating: "We believe this is the work of the Turkish state and their intelligence and mercenaries to frighten and terrorize the local people".